denniscwylie/sarks/README.md

 ```
 cd examples/
 ```
-Recommend reading through the script file and running the commands contained within individually at the shell script as you get to them.
+I recommend reading through the script file and running the commands contained within individually at the shell script as you get to them.